Alluxio/alluxio/docs/en/Configuring-Alluxio-with-Minio.md

 {:toc}

 This guide describes how to configure Alluxio with [Minio](https://minio.io/) as the under storage system.
-Alluxio natively provides two different client implementations for accessing Minio, aws-sdk-java-s3 through the s3a:// scheme (recommended for better performance) and jets3t through the s3n:// scheme.
+Alluxio natively provides the s3a:// scheme (recommended for better performance).
+You can use this scheme to connect Alluxio with Minio server.

 ## Initial Setup